Trader’s Notebook

 I’ve updated the chart.

 What’s happening now?
-The S&P 500 E-mini futures fell from the 5550s to the 5520s overnight.
+The S&P 500 E-mini futures fell overnight, to 5543.75, and just after the opening bell to 5541.25.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.